Genital warts

 What happens at a sexual health clinic

-A doctor or nurse can usually diagnose warts by looking at them.
+A doctor or nurse at a sexual health clinic will usually be able to diagnose genital warts by looking at them.

 It may not be possible to find out who you got genital warts from, or how long you've had the infection.